fkarg/fkarg.github.io/drafts/seven-habits.md

 just yours.

 - Don't expect cooperation if your incentive structure is for competition
-- many different paradigms of human interaction, the best depends on the situation
+- There are many different paradigms of human interaction, the best depends on the situation
 - however, in most situations everything that is not win/win is not viable
 - usually best: win/win or no deal. dependence creates one-sided resentment malicious compliance will only hurt both parties